fenago/nlp-pytorch/lab_guides/Lab_2.md

 Tensors
 -------

-Before we continue, it is important that you are fully aware of the properties of a tensor.
-Tensors have a property known as an **order**, which essentially determines the dimensionality of a tensor.
-An order one tensor is a tensor with a single dimension, which is equivalent to a vector or list of numbers.
 An order 2 tensor is a tensor with two dimensions, equivalent to a matrix, whereas a tensor of order 3 consists of three dimensions.
 There is no limit to the maximum order a tensor can have within PyTorch: